GioF71/coding-standards/README.md

 # coding-standards

 A collection of widely available guides, principles to be adopted as coding standards.
-[Credits](credits.md) will be maintened to be best of my capabilities.
+[Credits](credits.md) will be maintened to the best of my capabilities.

 ## SOLID principles